schwarzlab-ccb/pyfraglib/docs/source/quickstart.rst

 Next Steps
 ----------

 Please refer to the :doc:`api/index` documentation for detailed API reference.
-More complex use cases can be found at :doc:`examples/index`.
 CLI usage is explained here :doc:`cli/index` with a reference of all available command-line options.
 Lastly, you can learn about :doc:`simulation/index` for generating synthetic data.